Phenomenology of the Prethermal Many-Body Localized Regime

 In a Hamiltonian system, local equilibration on the timescale \(\tau\) would be followed by slow hydrodynamic decay.

 The observations \eqref{eqn:stretched_exp} and \eqref{eqn:logtau} are the primary features that the model of successive resonances explains.

 \emph{Jacobi algorithm}.---In the prethermal MBL regime, eigenstates of large systems should be expected to obey the eigenstate thermalization hypothesis (ETH)~\cite{Deutsch1991,Srednicki1994,DAlessio2016}.
 This makes them a poor basis for predicting finite time dynamics of local correlators.
-It is more revealing to use a basis dressed by just the degrees of freedom faster than the timescale \(\tau\) of interest.
+It is more revealing to use a short time expansion in a dressed basis.

 The Jacobi algorithm for matrix diagonalization~\cite{Jacobi1846,Golub2000} provides a convenient numerical tool for constructing such a dressed basis.
 It also provides a more concrete framework within which to understand what is meant by a many-body resonance in a system which, ultimately, thermalizes.